syngenta/units-swift/README.md

 ```

 ### Use
-For using this lib you need to get units table form cropio api
+For using this lib you need to get units table form **Cropwise Operations** api

 ```swift
 let table = [